IBM/build-a-time-series-model-using-fp-predict-plus/README.md

 Time series analysis comprises methods for analyzing time series data in order to extract meaningful statistics and other characteristics of the data.
 Time series forecasting is the use of a model to predict future values based on previously observed values.
 Time series are widely used for non-stationary data, like economic, weather, stock price, and retail sales.

-This tutorial demonstrates a time-series on FP Predict +, Using a dataset that shows the how the prices differ over a period of time at a paricular retail store outlet.
+This tutorial demonstrates how to build a time-series model using FP Predict Plus with a dataset that shows the how the prices differ over a period of time at a paricular retail store outlet.

 ## Learning objectives

-* Users will learn how to operate with RHM FP Predict + Operator
+* Users will learn how to operate with Red Hat Marketplace FP Predict Plus Operator
-* Setup a Time-Series Model on FP Predict +
+* Setup a Time-Series Model on FP Predict Plus
 * Learn how to configure the Training and Forecast parameters
 * View and analyze the time-series results